Revised April 20, 2021

 - Any assigned referee may refuse to officiate a match at which the COVID safety protocols are, in the referee’s sole opinion, not being followed.

-- The CCO will take all reasonable steps to keep the identity of the exposed person confidential.
+- Take all reasonable steps to keep the identity of the exposed person confidential.

-- Immediately notify the TRU by sending an email to email@example.com, and attaching the completed roster from the match (of the COVID Exposure could have occurred at a match);
+- Immediately notify the TRU by sending an email to firstname.lastname@example.org, and attaching the completed roster from the match;

-- Immediately notify the opposing Club’s CCO (if the COVID Exposure could have occurred at a match) ; and
+- Immediately notify the opposing Club’s CCO; and